 Sebasitan Duckworth is the Site Coordinator at Thorndyke Elementary.
 She leads the Incredible Kids Social Emotional Learning group that tackles tough topics like bullying, anger management, and self-care.
 In addition, Sebastian supports Thorndyke Elementary with her Beat the Bell program.
 This showcases the attendance for class each month.
 The highest attendance wins extra recess!

 Esther Eligio is our Site Coordinator at Cascade View Elementary in Tukwila.
 Here she shares a story about two of her Social Emotional Learning groups.
 Esther created two social-emotional learning groups at Cascade Elementary: the “Awesome Blossoms” and the “Boys Leadership” groups.
-Students in each group were referred to Esther for social-emotional support due to […]
+Students with disruptive behavior in the classroom are referred to Esther for social-emotional […]